HabanaAI/Model-References/PyTorch/nlp/bert/README.md

 | Gaudi2  | 1.10.0             | 2.0.1          | Inference |

 ## Changelog
+### 1.11.0
+1. Dynamic Shapes will be enabled by default in future releases.
+It is currently enabled in BERT Pretraining Model training script as a temporary solution.

 ### 1.10.0
 1. Support added for cached dataset for finetuning.